andywag/NeuralHDL/README.md

 }
 ```

 A similar description for a network stage for this tool is shown below.
-JSON if not CAFFE syntax could be easily implemented to support this structure but most like longer term a more descriptive DSL will be added.

 ```scala
 NeuralStageInfo((dataLength,outputLength), // # Inputs, # Outputs